Overall Score 7.0 Represents average audio ecosystem compatibility score.

 .
 Newer versions provide faster data transfers.

-JLab Go Air have a 10meters distance to connect via Bluetooth.
+The JLab Go Air have a 10meters distance connecting via Bluetooth.

 Jabra Evolve2 Buds have a maximum range of 20meters,